paulcoiffier/crud-admin-generator/README.md

-CRUD Admin Generator
+Liberta CRUD Generator
 ===================

 What is Liberta CRUD Generator?
 -----------------------------

+This project is a fork a "crud-amin-generator" ([http://crud-admin-generator.com][1])

 **Liberta CRUD Generator**  is a tool to **generate a complete backend from a MySql database** where you can create, read, update and delete records in a database.

-This project is a fork a "crud-amin-generator" ([http://crud-admin-generator.com][1])

 **The backend is generated in seconds** without configuration files where there is a lot of *"magic"* and is very difficult to adapt to your needs.